 Skagit Valley Tulip Festival + How to Grow Tulips

-Few years back I visited Skagit Valley in Washington state where each year they delight visitors with a little taste of what Holland’s tulip farms might be like during the Skagit Valley Tulip Festival.
+A few years back I visited Skagit Valley in Washington state where each year they delight visitors with a little taste of what Holland’s tulip farms might be like during the Skagit Valley Tulip Festival.
 The area is home to many producers of spring flowers including tulips, daffodils, and irises.

-As I took photos I remembered sensory delights from the Tulip Festival not far from here and decided to share the photos.
+As I took photos, I remembered sensory delights from the Tulip Festival not far from here and decided to share the photos.
 How could I not?
 Wow.
 Look at those gorgeous flowers.

 How to Grow Tulips